-Now, we are ready to place the two Aligned Dimensions.
-The Aligned Dimension tool is used to easily place a dimension in alignment with two picked reference points.
-You are going to use the Aligned Dimension command to place two dimensions on the drawing: to define the distance from the center of the part to the 0.75 radius, and the distance from both 0.75 radii.
+Now you are ready to place the two Aligned Dimensions.
+The Aligned Dimension tool is used to easily place a dimension in alignment with two selected reference You are going to use the Aligned Dimension command to place two points. dimensions on the drawing: to define the distance from the center of the part to the center of the 0.75 radius, and then the distance between the centers of both 0.75 radii.
 In order to easily select the intersecting point of the centerlines, you need to change your Osnap settings.

 Right click the Object Snaps tool on the bottom of the screen and select Settings from the menu to bring up the Object Snaps tab in the Draft Settings window Select the Clear All button to clear all previous Osnap settings.
 Check the Intersection checkbox and press OK to close the window.
 Now the other Osnaps will not interfere with your ability to select a reference point.
-Feel free to change Osnap settings at key times in the drawing process, such as between major command functions like drawing lines and circles or when moving from drawing to dimensioning.
+Feel free to change Osnap settings at key times the drawing process, such as between major command functions like drawing lines a circles or when moving from drawing to dimensioning.

 Select the Aligned Dimension tool by clicking the word Linear on the Dimension panel to open a drop-down menu.
 You can then select the Aligned Dimension tool.
-Place the 1.50 aligned-dimension on the drawing by selecting the intersection of two centerlines and positioning the dimension as shown in Figure 3.21.
+Place the 1.50 aligneddimension on the drawing by selecting the intersection of two centerlines and positioning the dimension as shown in Figure 3.21.
 Next, place the 3.00 aligned-dimension on both 0.75 radius centerlines and position the 3.00 dimension text as shown in Figure 3.22.

-Figure $3.21 - 1^{st}$ aligned dimension
+Figure 3.21 - 1st aligned dimension